Daniel-KM/Omeka-S-module-BulkEdit/README.md

 Note: preventive deduplication is case sensitive, but curative deduplication is case insensitive (it uses a direct query and the Omeka database is case insensitive by default).

+### Set or remove language of a property

+Select the properties to set or remove language.
+Note: all values of the selected properties are updated, so be aware of existing languages when they are multiple.

 Warning